 Be a Teaching Assistant

-- Enhance leadership skills.
+- Enhance leadership skills and professional identities.

 - Develop interpersonal skills such as resourcefulness, giving and receiving feedback, working with diverse populations, and listening without judgment.